 Creative youth development programs are a dynamic part of the arts education ecosystem that link creative experiences in the arts, sciences, and humanities to youth development.
 Through these programs, both in- and out-of-school, young people develop their imagination; critical thinking, problem-solving and collaboration skills; grit and resiliency.
 As they experience the creative process over an extended period, young people learn that they can use it to express their own identities, understand and change the world around them, and connect to the greater human experience.

-The Massachusetts Cultural Council (MCC) recognizes the power of creative youth development as an agent of change in the lives of young people and believes that all young people should have access to high-quality, creative learning experiences in their schools and communities.
-Through our YouthReach, SerHacer, and Amplify programs the MCC is working to make Creative Youth Development a visible and audible part of the cultural life in Massachusetts.
+The Mass Cultural Council (Mass Cultural Council) recognizes the power of creative youth development as an agent of change in the lives of young people and believes that all young people should have access to high-quality, creative learning experiences in their schools and communities.
+Through our YouthReach, SerHacer, and Amplify programs the Mass Cultural Council is working to make Creative Youth Development a visible and audible part of the cultural life in Massachusetts.

 services, and advocacy.